Homelessness advice for victims of domestic abuse

 If you do need to leave, it might be that you could stay with friends’ or relatives while you think about what to do next.

 Take some essentials with you such as a change of clothes, toiletries and any medication you need to take regularly.
 Try to bring important items such as your passport, bank and credit cards and mobile phone.

-Don't make a decision to give up your home permanently until you have spoken to an adviser and considered all of your options.
+Do not make a decision to give up your home permanently until you have spoken to an adviser and considered all your options.

 Use Shelter's directory to find a Shelter advice centre or Citizens Advice in your area.

 Contact Civil Legal Advice on 0345 3454 345 to find out if you are entitled to legal aid.

 Refuges for women

 Women experiencing domestic abuse may be able to stay in a women's refuge.

 Some refuges are specifically for women from certain backgrounds, such as Irish or Asian women.
 Staff at refuges can give you advice about your situation.